Hands up if you’ve found the perfect infographic to post on social media, only for it to be completely ignored by your followers?

 - Provide data on which posts performed well and at what times.
 You can learn whether the recommended times to post are in line with your engagement levels.

 - Curate content for you.
 You might always know the best day to post on Instagram, but do you always know what to post?
-These tools can do the heavy lifting.
+Use tools like Falcon or Hootsuite to do the heavy lifting.

 4. Keep testing and tweaking